2404-Geico-Dotnet-Ryan/Revature.NetRebeccaCRepository/PracticeForAssessment/Review/ASP_Net_Review.md

 - **Testability**: Services can be easily tested in isolation from the controllers.
 - **Maintainability**: Separating concerns makes the codebase more manageable and easier to maintain.

+## Routing

+Routing is the process of mapping URLs to specific controlelrs and actions in your ASP.NET application.
+It allows you to define URL patterns that are used to route HTTP requests to their appropriate handler.

+### How Routing Works

+1. Route Definition
+    - This can be done in the `program.cs` or the controllers, or the actions themselves
+2. Route Matching
+    - This is when an HTTP request is received, ASP.NET looks for a route that matches the URL pattern of the request it receives
+3. Routing to Handler
+    - If a match is found, the request is routed to the corresponding controller and action

 ## Filters and Middleware